mksachs/glow_ml/README.md

 pyenv activate glow_ml
 ```

-Your shell prompt should now look someting like this:
+Your shell prompt should now look something like this:

 ```bash
 (glow_ml) The-Queen-of-Cups: